cliffordlab/cliffordlab.github.io/README.md

 ### Initial setup on a local machine

-If you are editing this website, run `./init.sh` before the first time you commit.
-This script adds a commit hook to the local repository, at `.git/hooks/pre-commit`.
-You don't need to interact with this file at all;
-this will simply ensure that `pre-commit` gets executed before committing changes.
+**Run `./init.sh` before the first time you commit.**

+This script adds a commit hook to the local repository, at `.git/hooks/pre-commit`. **You don't need to interact with this file at all;** this will simply ensure that `pre-commit` gets executed before committing changes.

+#### Wait, but what does `pre-commit` do?

-In turn, `pre-commit` does the following actions:
+`pre-commit` does the following actions:

 1. Attempt to generate `publications.md` from the bibliography files.
 2. If the publications list was successfully created, add it to the commit.

 The effect of this is that *you don't have to touch the publications page*, even to add it when it's changed.
 Both updating it and adding it are automated.
-All you need to do is edit the bibliography files, add those, commit those, and presto! the publications page is also generated and included in the commit.
+All you need to do is edit the bibliography files, add those files, commit them, and presto! the publications page is also generated and included in the commit.

 ### Currently supported citation types